MVladislav/vm-docker-collection/composer/sys-infra/crater/README.md

 # GENERAL traefik variables (set by default, change as needed)
 # ______________________________________________________________________________
 LB_SWARM=true
-DOMAIN=openproject.home.local # not set in docker-compose, needs to be copied to .env PROTOCOL=https
+DOMAIN=crater.home.local # not set in docker-compose, needs to be copied to .env PROTOCOL=https
 PORT=443
 # default-secured@file | public-whitelist@file | authentik@file